About our staff

 My chief research interest lies in the study of ancient slavery.
 At present, I work especially on child slavery in the Roman world, part of which has been funded by a Leverhulme Trust Major Research Fellowship (2017-2020).
 I have also recently directed the first phase of a larger project on ‘The Roman Slave Community', supported by the University CAHSS Challenge Investment Fund, and have joined forces with Prof. Pedro López Barja (USC) and Prof. Carla Masa Doria (Naples, Federico II) on a collaborative study of Junian Latinity, including the publication of multi-disciplinary work arising from the project: Junian Latinity in the Roman Empire.
 Beyond research into slavery, I am particularly interested in how ancient historians (like Livy) constructed the past, as well as how those not given a history can be excavated from the rubble of the past – be that the various peoples of ancient Italy, Roman Italy’s rural population, or the bulk of ancient society, i.e. women and children.

-In the classroom, I focus on diverse topics in ancient, especially Roman (social) history, including the complexities of ancient slaving, thereby seeking to challenge our students to reflect on the modern world through the lens of antiquity and the full range of the surviving evidence.
-Teaching apart, I have repeatedly offered myself from early on in my career for diverse academic management roles (such as, at Edinburgh, the headship of Classics, 2011-2015, and as REF2014 co-ordinator for Classics), as well as honorary offices (including the office of Honorary Secretary of the British Epigraphy Society, 2010-2022, and as Statistics Officer for the Council of University Classical Departments, 2009-2015).
-I currently serve on the AHRC Peer Review College.
+In the classroom, I focus on diverse topics in ancient, especially Roman (social) history, including the complexities of ancient slaving.
+But whatever the topic, I seek to challenge our students to reflect on the modern world through the lens of antiquity and the full range of the surviving evidence.
+Teaching apart, from early on in my career I have held diverse academic management roles (such as, at Edinburgh, the headship of Classics, 2011-2015, and as REF2014 co-ordinator for Classics), as well as honorary offices (including the office of Honorary Secretary of the British Epigraphy Society, 2010-2022, and as Statistics Officer for the Council of University Classical Departments, 2009-2015).

 Member, AHRC Peer Review College, 2020-2023